Tax arbiter raises doubts about $1.75 trln Biden bill, Democrats say it's paid for | Politics

 If passed by the House, the social policy legislation would move to the Senate, where Senate Majority Leader Chuck Schumer said on Thursday that lawmakers would aim to enact it before the Nov.
 25 Thanksgiving holiday.
 If enacted, the legislation would raise $640 billion from tax increases on high-income individuals and $814 billion from corporate and international tax reforms from 2022 to 2031, the tax committee said.

-The Joint Committee on Taxation is a nonpartisan committee of Congress made up of lawmakers from both parties who are aided by economists, attorneys, and accountants.
+The Joint Committee on Taxation is a nonpartisan congressional panel made up of lawmakers from both parties who are aided by economists, attorneys and accountants.
 It evaluates tax provisions in proposed legislation.
 House Democrats, who have spent weeks bickering over the legislation, are looking to step up their work after a sobering defeat for their party in Virginia's gubernatorial election Tuesday.

 Congress faces another pair of critical deadlines in less than a month: They set a Dec.
 3 deadline to avoid a potentially economically devastating default on the federal government's debt, as well as to avert a politically embarrassing government shutdown.